FAQs | Summer Principals Academy NYC and NOLA New York City New Orleans | Organization and LeadershipSkip to content Skip to main navigation

 For more detailed information on the application process, contact the Assistant Director of Admissions, Ms. Nicole Siniscalchi at email@example.com or via phone on 212-678-3730.

-The early application deadline for the 2018 cohort is January 2nd, 2018.
-The final deadline is February 1st, 2018.
+The application deadline for the 2018 cohort is February 1st, 2018.
 The program reviews applications on a rolling basis; early applicants receive priority consideration.

 The program seeks candidates who pursue leadership responsibilities for the ultimate goal of holistically supporting children during their learning journey.
 Applicants should have high self-awareness, innovative mindset, and strategic risk-taking approach.
 Applicants should appreciate a rigorous academic preparation and also need to work well in a cohort arrangement.
 They should have the ability to critically assess their own abilities and commit to continuous improvement in their own learning.
 Applicants should have a profound sense of integrity, a dedication for equity, and an ability to communicate their values to diverse stakeholders in their school communities.
 Applicants should have demonstrated leadership in their respective educational settings especially in collaborative and team-based projects.
 The program is especially looking for candidates who have an express desire to work in urban communities.